the5teven/Did-Trump-Say-/README.md

 Check out Making_the_Model.ipynb to see how I trained the model.

-Did_Trump_Say_Tk_GUI.py will run a fun GUI that will predict if trump said somethimh:
+Did_Trump_Say_Tk_GUI.py will run a fun GUI that will predict if trump said something:

 <img src="Images/ScreenShot2.png" width="500" />
 <img src="Images/ScreenShot1.png" width="500" />